 The exam is two-hour timed and is taken on the computers in the Humanities Testing Lab in B-153 JFSB.

 You can review Study Tips for the Challenge Exam.

 The challenge exam consists of 100 and 200-level courses.
 You do NOT need these credits for the language certificate, minor, or major.
 You will not need to go back and take these classes if you choose not to take the exam or choose not to accept these grades.

 You decide which scores you want to put on your transcript.
 The scores you choose WILL affect your overall GPA and your total credit hours but will NOT affect credit caps for scholarships, applying to programs, etc.

-If it is your first semester at BYU, the scores you have signed for will appear a few days after this semester’s grades are posted.
-If it is not your first semester at BYU, your scores will appear within 3 weeks.
+If it is your first semester at BYU, the scores you have accepted will appear a few days after this semester’s grades are posted.
+If it is not your first semester at BYU, your scores will appear within three weeks.

 Challenge exam credits are considered/included when priority registration dates are calculated, as long as the credit has already posted to the student’s record when the calculation is made.

 Challenge exam credits DO NOT COUNT towards the requirement for students to declare a major by the time they have earned 60 credit hours or stop them from changing their major when they reach 75 credit hours, nor are students charged a higher “Advanced Study Tuition” rate for having too many credit hours.
 Challenge exam credits ARE counted in the students’ total BYU credit hours and GPAs on their transcripts.